 - Blender

-- Mixing bowl or stand mixer
+- Mixing bowl or mixer

 Importance of Each Tool